8540843414/Real-Estate/README.md

 ## 🚀 Features

-- Fully responsive design
+- Fully responsive design.
-- Project slider with drag-to-scroll
+- Project slider with drag-to-scroll.
-- Auto-play and dot indicators
+- Auto-play and dot indicators.
-- Clean and modern UI
+- Clean and modern UI.
-- Components: Header, Navbar, About, Projects, Contact, Footer
+- Components: Header, Navbar, About, Projects, Contact, Footer.

 ## 🔧 Built With